 I’m always on the lookout for the tastiest dips and salsas and spreads.
-But somehow, over the years, I lost track of one of my favorite crackers spreads: the beef ball.
+But somehow, over the years, I lost track of one of my very favorite cracker spreads: the cheese ball.
 It had been introduced by an ex-sister-in-law, and was much beloved by our family, but when she exited our lives, the memory (even though a good one) went with it.

-The prettiest thing, it ain’t.
-But once your crowd gets their mitts into it, it’ll be the first thing to go.
-Just make sure you have enough crackers on hand.
+The prettiest thing, it’s not.
+But once your crowd gets their mitts into it, it’ll be the first appetizer to go.
+It always is.
+Just make sure you have enough crackers on hand!

-In a medium-size mixing bowl, combine cream cheese, dried beef, green onions, onion powder, and Worcestershire sauce.
+- In a medium-size mixing bowl, combine cream cheese, dried beef, green onions, onion powder, and Worcestershire sauce.
 Form the mixture into a ball and roll in the reserved dried beef to coat.
-Refrigerate before serving.
-(It’s even better the next day.)